MonseiurY/django-notes-app/README.md

 1. Click "New Item" to create a new pipeline job.
 2. Name the pipeline job (e.g., "Notes-django-app-CICD-pipeline") and choose "Pipeline" as the type.
 3. Under the "Pipeline" section, select "Pipeline script from SCM" for "Definition".
+4. Use Jenkinsfile where the declararive pipeline script is written.
-4. Choose "Git" as the SCM and provide your Django Notes App repository URL.
+5. Choose "Git" as the SCM and provide your Django Notes App repository URL.
-5. Set the branch to "main".
+6. Set the branch to "main".
-6. Save the pipeline job.
+7. Save the pipeline job.

 ### 12. Configure Docker Compose
 Install Docker Compose on the EC2 instance: